-Alan Smithee was Hollywood's longest-working and most diverse director, undaunted by the highly variable quality of his work and the fact that he didn't actually exist.
+Alan Smithee was one of Hollywood's longest-working and most diverse directors from his "birth" in 1969 to his "passing" in 1999, undaunted by the highly variable quality of his work and the fact that he didn't actually exist.

-In the movie industry of the past, if a director's movie became the victim of Executive Meddling and bad acting to the point where he was no longer proud of it, he could request it to have his name taken off it, and it would then be credited to "Alan Smithee".
+In the movie industry of the past, if a director's movie became the victim of Executive Meddling and bad acting to the point where they were no longer proud of it, he could request it to have his name taken off it, and it would then be credited to "Alan Smithee".

 There were, of course, rules about the use of the name — for instance, the studio would have to admit that they'd wrested the film from the director's control.
 Directors using the alias were also required to keep their reason for disavowing the film a secret.

 Before 1999, Smithee was the only alias Directors Guild members were permitted to use.
 This was changed because of the parody An Alan Smithee Film: Burn Hollywood Burn; a combination of confusion from bad press surrounding the film and the film's director Arthur Hiller wantinghisname removed (which meant that a movie with the name "Alan Smithee" in the title had to be credited, under DGA rules, to Alan Smithee) caused the name to be retired.
 Since then, aliases are selected on a case-by-case basis.

 Coincidentally, can be anagrammed into "The Alias Men".
 Compare this to the use of the name 'Nicolas Bourbaki' in mathematics.